 Monitor Your Results

-Also note that you can click on the View Details for your Text Ads campaign to see all of your ad settings.
-Most importantly, you can click on the Edit link next to optimizing click through rate to choose whether you want to show each ad equally or if you want LinkedIn to choose the best performing ad and give it more exposure.
-This will save you from having to manually choose the best ads on long-running campaigns. manually choose the best ads on long-running campaigns.
+Also, note that you can click on the View Details for your Text Ads campaign to see all of your ad settings.
+Most importantly, you can click on the Edit link next to optimizing click-through rate to choose whether you want to show each ad equally or if you want LinkedIn to select the best performing ad and give it more exposure.
+This will save you from having to choose the best ads on long-running campaigns manually.

 You can also use this area to edit your audience targeting, campaign budget, and campaign schedule throughout your campaign.
 If you chose a Sponsored Content ad, you would see the update that is being shown in the LinkedIn news feed along with similar metrics as you would get with the ad variations.
 Unfortunately, the only way to get variations with your Sponsored Content would be to create separate campaigns with different Direct Sponsored Content updates.